-Contrary to literature reports, snow pits are using sampling methods that generate a high SWE measurement uncertainty, based upon small snow samples taken with density cutters, thereby resulting in overestimated and inaccurate SWE values.
+Contrary to literature reports, snow pits are using sampling methods that generate a high SWE measurement uncertainty, based upon small snow samples, thereby resulting in overestimated and inaccurate SWE values.
 Although snow density measurements that are taken individually in each snow layer of the snow pit have relatively low uncertainty, the weaknesses of these methods arise from applying the principles of propagation of errors; summation of numerous measurements that are performed for the many layers constituting the complete snow cover cumulate these individual uncertainties.
-Although the snow pits measured in this study were based on regional protocols, the conclusions obtained remain relevant and can be applied also to other snow pit protocols.
-The application of the methodology proposed by this study for the analysis of uncertainty and measurement error could be extended to other methods and areas, and will help to address the lack in the literature on what is the most appropriate method of reference for the "true" SWE of the snow cover.
-While it was not realized in this study, it would be beneficial in future studies to document the measurement error of snow pits made with continuous sampling strategies when used to estimate the SWE of entire snowpack snow cover.
 Despite its higher uncertainty and measurement error in estimating SWE compared to large-sized samplers, snow pits remain a highly pertinent method for a better understanding of snowpack stratification.

-The results that were produced by this study made it possible to reassess the uncertainty and measurement error of SWE measurements that were obtained using the Standard Federal sampler (SFS), in addition to documenting for the first time the performance of the Hydro-Québec sampler (HQS) and Université Laval sampler (ULS), which both use a plate at the ground surface to prevent snow loss.
+The results that were produced by this study made it possible to reassess the uncertainty and measurement error of SWE measurements that were obtained using the Standard Federal sampler (SFS), in addition to documenting for the first time the performance of the Hydro-Québec sampler (HQS) and Université Laval sampler (ULS).
 For organizations wishing to evaluate the performance of hydrological models or automatic SWE sensors, the results that have been produced by this study bring a better understanding to the methods that are already in place or which they plan to use.
-Uncertainty and measurement error results demonstrate that large diameter samplers, such as HQS and ULS, are the best methods for estimating "true" SWE in boreal biome.
+Uncertainty and measurement error results demonstrate that large diameter samplers, such as HQS and ULS, are the best methods for estimating "true" SWE.
 Due to the sampling of the large volume of snow at each measurement, an uncertainty less than 5% and the ability to take reliable measurements under different snow conditions, large diameter samplers can be used with confidence in obtaining a reference SWE value.
-Given the great variability of snow conditions presents in the cryosphere, it must be considered that using large diameter samplers is environment related.
-Large diameter samplers will not be as well suitable for all environments, like in deep snow conditions, because they are designed for shallower snow cover.

-655 Data availability
+Data availability